 Lucara supplies rough diamonds to the global market from production received from its 100% owned Karowe Mine located in Botswana.
-In addition, the Company is commercializing the Clara Platform, a secure, digital platform for the sale of rough diamonds.
+In September 2021, a \$534 million investment to extend the mine life to 2040 through the development of an underground expansion was approved by the Company's Board of Directors.
+In addition, the Company's objective is to increase the volume of third-party supply through the Clara Platform, a secure, digital platform for the sale of rough diamonds to meet existing demand and grow the platform.